Kim Noble: Lullaby For Scavengers

-Lullaby For Scavengers is billed as the third part of a theatrical trilogy on loneliness and connection Following the provocative hit shows Kim Noble Will Die and You’re Not Alone.
-For the show Kim Noble lived next to a fox den in London and befriended a fox family, recording the results.
+Lullaby For Scavengers is billed as the third part of a theatrical trilogy on loneliness and connection.
+Following the provocative hit shows Kim Noble Will Die and You’re Not Alone.
+For the show, Noble lived next to a fox den in London and befriended a fox family, recording the results.
 The show was produced by Belgium-based arts centre CAMPO.